-Historically, Halloween has always been a safe, uneventful evening within The Villages of Woodland Springs community.
-Halloween will fall on Friday this year, and we expect the trick-or-treaters to be out and about that evening.
-The Homeowners Association would like to remind families to be aware of the increased pedestrian activity on our neighborhood streets, and to take the necessary safety precautions.
+Whether you will be walking or driving on Halloween night, the Homeowners Association would like to remind VOWS families to be overly cautious, and aware of the increased pedestrian activity on our neighborhood streets, and to take the necessary safety precautions.

-Among the precautions, we urge families to take when it comes time to go trick-or-treating include wearing proper fitting – brightly colored costumes, carrying flashlights or glow sticks for increased visibility, watching for traffic when crossing the street, and making sure there is adult supervision while the children are walking through the neighborhood.
+Among these precautions, we urge families to take when it comes time to go trick-or-treating include wearing proper fitting – brightly colored costumes, carrying flashlights or glow sticks for increased visibility, watching, for traffic when crossing the street, and making sure there is adult supervision while the children are walking through the neighborhood.

 Justin La Hue